-(#5284)As part of the EPCS priority access procedure, a STA affiliated with an EPCS MLD shall manage its EDCA parameter sets as follows:
+(#5284)As part of the EPCS priority access procedure, a STA affiliated with an EPCS non-AP (#5626) MLD shall manage its EDCA parameter sets as follows:

-— During the process of enabling EPCS priority access, STA affiliated with EPCS MLD shall update its CWmin[AC], CWmax[AC], AIFSN[AC], and TXOP[AC] state variables to
+— During the process of enabling EPCS priority access, each STA affiliated with an EPCS non-AP (#7863) MLD shall update its CWmin[AC], CWmax[AC], AIFSN[AC], and TXOP Limit(#4338) [AC] state variables of each access category to: (#6516) (#4177)

-the values provided in the EDCA Parameter Set element for the corresponding AP in the EPCS Priority Access Enable Request Action frame or EPCS Priority Access Enable Response Action frame or,
+the values corresponding to the Link ID in Priority Access Multi-Link element contained in an EPCA Priority Access Enable action frame sent by the EPCS AP MLD, if present (#5626)(#5619)(#4176) or,

-if the EDCA Parameter Set element is not present, to the default EDCA parameter values found in Table 9-155 (Default EDCA Parameter Set element parameter values if dot11OCBActivated is false or the STA is a non-sensor STA).
+the default EDCA parameter values found in Table 9-155 (Default EDCA Parameter Set element parameter values if dot11OCBActivated is false or the STA is a non-sensor STA) otherwise.

-While EPCS priority access is enableda ,
+— While EPCS priority access is enabled, each STA affiliated with an EPCS non-AP MLD shall

+use the latest EDCA parameter set corresponding to the Link ID in the Priority Access Multi-Link element contained in a EPCS Priority Access Enable action frame sent by the EPCS AP MLD, if present, (#5626)(#5619)(#4176) and

-the STA affiliated with EPCS non-AP MLD shall ignore EDCA parameters that are sent by the corresponding AP in its Beacon and Probe Response frames using the procedures in 10.2.3.2 (HCF contention based channel access (EDCA)).
+ignore EDCA parameters that are sent by the corresponding AP in its Beacon and Probe Response frames using the procedures in 10.2.3.2 (HCF contention based channel access (EDCA)).

+Note: the STA affiliated with an EPCS non-AP MLD follows the rules of MU EDCA operation defined in 26.2.7 (EDCA operation using MU EDCA parameters.(#4178)

-(#5284)After the EPCS priority access is disabled
+— (#5284)After the EPCS priority access is torn down, each STA affiliated with an EPCS non-AP MLD (#5626)(#5619)

-the STA affiliated with an EPCS MLD shall update its CWmin[AC], CWmax[AC], AIFSN[AC], and TXOP[AC] state variables following the procedures in 10.2.3.2 (HCF contention based channel access (EDCA)).
+shall update its CWmin[AC], CWmax[AC], AIFSN[AC], and TXOP Limit [AC] state variables following the procedures in 10.2.3.2 (HCF contention based channel access (EDCA)).

+Note: the STA affiliated with an EPCS non-AP MLD follows the rules of MU EDCA operation defined in 26.2.7 (EDCA operation using MU EDCA parameters. (#4178)

 TGbe editor: Please change the following paragraph in 35.16.3.2 as appropriate (track change on):

+An AP affiliated with an EPCS AP MLD manages the EDCA parameter set for EPCS non-AP MLD with the EPCS priority access in the enabled state and non-EPCS non-AP MLDs as follows (#5621):

+— (#5629) If the EPCS priority access state is in the enabled state by at least one associated EPCS non-AP MLD, then

-(#5284)Each AP affiliated with an EPCS AP MLD that has enabled EPCS priority access shall announce EDCA parameters in Management frames it transmits (see 10.2.3.2 (HCF contention based channel access (EDCA))) that leads to lower priority for all non-EPCS STAs compared to the EDCA parameters are being used by associated EPCS STAs operating in that link.
+if the EDCA parameters previously sent out by an AP affiliated with an EPCS AP MLD in Management frames it transmits (see 10.2.3.2 (HCF contention based channel access (EDCA))) do not result in higher priority for STAs that are affiliated with EPCS non-AP MLDs in the enabled state, (#6747) that AP shall announce EDCA parameters in Management frames that result in higher priority for those STAs with NSEP priority access in the enabled state; (#5628)

+— Otherwise,

+an AP affiliated with an EPCS AP MLD with its EPCS priority access state set to the torn down state for all its associated STAs announces the EDCA parameter set corresponding to the link in Management frames (e.g. Beacon or Probe Response) that it transmits following the procedure in 10.2.3.2 (HCF contention based channel access (EDCA)). (#5629)

 TGbe editor: Change 35.16.2.2.4 as follows (track change on):

-(#5284) If the Status Code in the MLME-EPCSPRIACCESSENABLE.response primitive is equal to SUCCESS, the receiving AP MLD STA shall (#5623) set the state of the EPCS priority access to enabled for the requesting (#7358) non-AP MLD so that traffic subsequently transmitted to the requesting (#7358) non-AP MLD receives EPCS priority access treatment using a procedure defined in 35.16.3 (EPCS priority access procedure(#5284)).
+(#5284) If the Status Code in the MLME-EPCSPRIACCESSENABLE.response primitive is equal to SUCCESS, the receiving AP MLD shall (#5623) set the state of the EPCS priority access to enabled for the requesting (#7358) non-AP MLD (#5624)